FTian-UArizona/STAMP/README.md

   > “Protect sensitive & task-unimportant tokens most; non-sensitive & task-important tokens least.”

-  Users are free to change this profile; STAMP only requires a **relative ordering** and a base scale (\bar{\epsilon}).
+  Users are free to change this profile; STAMP only requires a **relative ordering** and a base scale.

-## Contact / issues

-This repository is provided as an **anonymous artifact** for peer review.
-If you encounter reproducibility issues or bugs while evaluating the paper, please include:

-* The environment (OS, Python, CUDA, PyTorch versions)
-* The exact notebook / script and cell that failed
-* Any error messages

-in your report so we can address them in the camera-ready version.